Wait! Read This Before You Sell Your House for Cash

 Investors

-Investors purchase homes for the purpose of building wealth.
-Some flip homes for a profit while others hang onto them for rental income.
+Investors purchase homes to build wealth.
+Some flip homes for a profit, while others keep them for rental income.
 They typically pay cash for their purchases.

 We Buy Houses/large scale house-buyers